Richard Stanley (director)

 Richard Stanley is a South African filmmaker, known for his work in the horror genre.
-He began his career making short films and music videos, and subsequently directed the feature films Hardware (1990) and Dust Devil (1992), both of which are considered cult classics.
+He began his career making short films and music videos, and subsequently directed the feature films Hardware (1990) and Dust Devil (1992).
 He was the original director of The Island of Dr. Moreau (1996), but was fired early into principal photography due to creative differences, an episode recounted in the 2014 documentary Lost Soul: The Doomed Journey of Richard Stanley's Island of Dr. Moreau.
-In 2019, he returned to feature films after more than 20 years, directing the H. P. Lovecraft adaptation Color Out of Space.
+In 2019, he returned to feature films after more than twenty years, directing the H. P. Lovecraft adaptation Color Out of Space.

 Career

 Early career (1983–1987)

 Stanley's first foray into film making began in high school where he joined the Young Filmmaker's Workshop.
 Here he created his first film, Rites of Passage.
 Shot on super-8 stock, the 10-minute short film draws comparisons between modern man and primitive man.
 The short eventually won Stanley the IAC International Student Film Trophy film award in 1984.

 Stanley followed his first success with the ambitious 45-minute 8 mm short Incidents in an Expanding Universe.
 Set in a future dystopia, the film laid the groundwork for Stanley's cyberpunk feature debut Hardware.
 It won the IAC Gold Seal Award and was eventually made available on the Severin DVD release of Hardware.

 In the mid-1980s, Stanley began work on two more shorts.
 In a Season of Soft Rains was another futuristic journey, but a majority of the footage has been lost.
 Dust Devil was his first work on 16 mm.
 Inspired by a series of unsolved murders in Namibia, this short was unfinished but footage can be viewed on the Subversive Cinema DVD release of the feature Dust Devil.